Jon Stewart slams Rand Paul for blocking 9/11 funding bill as another first responder dies

 Fellow Republican Sen. Mike Lee of Utah also placed a procedural hold on the legislation, further preventing it from passing in the Senate.

+Mike Barasch, managing partner of Barasch McGarry, a law firm that represents roughly 15,000 first responders and survivors of the 2001 attacks including many who testified before Congress, told CBS that he met with Paul and Lee's staff before the vote and were "assured" that while the two Republicans wouldn't vote for the bill, they also wouldn't block the bill from passage.

+"This is so hypocritical for them to be now saying we are worried about the deficit when both voted in favor for the tax cut," said Barasch.
+"This is a moral obligation, Congress must pass this bill."

-The newest roadblock came just hours before yet another first responder died from cancer that was diagnosed in the wake of the attacks on September 11th, CBS New York reported.
-Retired firefighter Kevin Nolan was a member of Engine Company 79 and was among the thousands working at Ground Zero immediately after the terror attacks.
+The newest roadblock came just hours before yet another first responder, Kevin Nolan, died from cancer that was diagnosed in the wake of the attacks on September 11th, CBS New York reported.
+A retired firefighter, Nolan was a member of Engine Company 79 and was among the thousands working at Ground Zero immediately after the terror attacks.

+Barasch said that two of his own 9/11 first responder clients also died Wednesday night from similar cancers related to the terror attacks.
+In total, 200 firefighters have died as a result of illnesses sustained in the wake of the attacks.

+"It is almost incomprehensible that after losing 343 members on September 11, we have now had 200 more FDNY members die due to World Trade Center illness.
+These heroes gave their lives bravely fighting to rescue and recover others.
+We will never forget them," FDNY Fire Commissioner Daniel Nigro said in a statement to CBS News.

 The bill, which overwhelmingly passed the House last week, was re-named after first responders who had passed away from health complications related to the 2001 attacks, including Luis Alvarez, who died of cancer earlier this month.